Ravina172/Netflix_TV_Shows-Movies_data_analysis/README.md

 ## Overview

-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
+As Netflix expands into diverse markets, understanding what content performs well, where investment is slowing, and how catalog structure affects viewer engagement is critical.
+This analysis enables data-driven decisions around content acquisition, regional investment, and platform optimization.
 The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

 ## Obectives